Bellingen Muse_alternate inc. tagline_colour

 As an in-demand music educator and examiner he has been invited to teach two winter academies at the Afghanistan National Institute of Music in Kabul.
 Jason became Ensemble Offspring’s Hatched Academy Director in 2024.

-Jean Bernard Marie (piano) was born in Mauritius and began studies in violin, viola & piano at the Sydney Conservatorium and later at the Conservatoire National Supérieur de Musique de Paris and Royal College of Music in London.
+Jean-Bernard was born in Mauritius and began studies in violin, viola & piano at the Sydney Conservatorium and later at the Conservatoire National Supérieur de Musique de Paris and Royal College of Music in London.

 He performs on several continents with orchestras, as soloist, in chamber ensembles and as a lieder accompanist, whilst enjoying regular and close collaborations with contemporary composers, most recently performing world premiers of new works by Brian Nabors & European premiers by Derrick Skye at the Elbphilharmonie Hamburg, Bozart in Brussels and Queen Elizabeth Hall, London in 2024.

-In 2025 Jean Bernard will release two discs – one of which, a recording of Olivier Messiaen’s “Vingt Regards sur l’Enfant Jesus” sponsored by Matador cultural association in Madrid
+In 2025 Jean-Bernard will release two discs – one of which, a recording of Olivier Messiaen’s “Vingt Regards sur l’Enfant Jesus” sponsored by Matador cultural association in Madrid.

 Alice has performed as Guest Principal Saxophone with the Sydney Symphony Orchestra and will perform in several concerts across their 2025 season, including as orchestral soloist for Bernstein’s Symphonic Dances from West Side Story and Mussorgsky’s Pictures at an Exhibition.